 - Audit log exported to a CSV file

-When you want to reduce the disk usage, it is effective to delete unnecessary attachments.
+An effective way to reduce your disk usage is to delete unnecessary attachments.

-- Delete the attachment field in the App
+- Deleting the "Attachment" field in the app

 The history deletion may take some time and thus the disk usage may not be reduced immediately.

-If you use APIs to add, update, or delete the large amounts of data frequently and repeatedly, the number of the recorded audit logs will be increased.
+If you add, update, or delete a large amount of data frequently and repeatedly when using APIs, a large number of audit logs is recorded.

-- Shorten the Retention Periods of Audit Logs:
+- Shorten the retention period of audit logs:

-Reducing the number of the recorded logs may reduce the disk usage.
+Reducing the number of logs to be recorded may reduce your disk usage.

 Configuring Retention Periods of Audit Logs